Flinn Foundation Press Room

 Background on the Flinn Scholars and the Flinn Scholarship

 The Flinn Scholarship, awarded annually to 20 Arizona high-school seniors, is one of the most prestigious merit-based scholarships in the United States.
 It provides four years of study at an Arizona public university, academic-focused travel abroad, personal mentorship by faculty and alumni Scholars, and other benefits.

 The Flinn Scholars Program is among a handful of statewide or regional merit-based undergraduate scholarship programs run by private philanthropies.
-The program is operated by the Flinn Foundation Scholarship Program LLC and supported by the Flinn Foundation, a private, nonprofit, grantmaking charity based in Phoenix.
-The first Flinn Scholars were selected in 1986; to date, the program has awarded some 500 scholarships.
-Today, the total package, which includes the university-provided cost of tuition, is valued at more than $90,000.
+The program is operated by the Flinn Foundation Scholarship Program LLC and supported by the Flinn Foundation, a private, nonprofit, grantmaking organization based in Phoenix.
+The first Flinn Scholars were selected in 1986; to date, the program has awarded 580 scholarships.
+Today's total package, including the university-provided cost of tuition, is valued at more than $100,000.

 What does the Flinn Scholarship Provide?